COP 7: DUE DILIGENCE

 TO RESPOND TO IDENTIFIED RISKS (if applicable)

 The senior manager who receives the findings our risk assessment is our Director of Operations.
-Since no risks were identified this year, there was no formal follow up, however if any major risks were identified in the future, they would be discussed and followed up on in alignment with the RJC Code of Practice guidelines.
-We have downloaded and saved the RJC Due Diligence Toolkit, which means we have templates in place to create a Risk Management Plan.
+All identified risks are reported to the Director of Operations, and discussed and followed up on in alignment with the RJC Code of Practice guidelines.
+We have downloaded and saved the RJC Due Diligence Toolkit, which means we have templates in place to create Risk Management Plan tailored to each risk identified.
+Pyrrha’s main strategy is to stop purchasing from supply chains we identify as carrying risk if we cannot assess the supply chain back to the source.
+Mitigation efforts before this decision include speaking with our suppliers to gather more information about the source and movement of supplies as far up the supply chain as possible, and conducting risk assessments on upstream suppliers where possible.

 Training

-Pyrrha provided the training regarding our due diligence activities to our Purchasing Manager throughout the summer (June to September, 2022).
+Pyrrha provided the training regarding our due diligence activities to our Purchasing Manager throughout summer 2022.
 This training included reviewing the RJC Guidance Document, completing the COP 7 Walk Through, and reviewing OECD Due Diligence guidance.
 We now have a Training Checklist and an updated Purchasing Manual that includes training resources.

 Reporting